This article is a tourist guide on Italy and the most famous mountains in Italy.

 The country, which has Rome as its capital and largest city, comprises 301,340 km2 (116,350 sq mi) and shares land boundaries with France, Switzerland, Austria, Slovenia, and the enclave of Montenegro.

-The sea surrounds Italy, and its core is divided into regions by mountains that crisscross the country.
 The Alps, which run across the country’s summit, are dotted with long, narrow glacial lakes.
 The Apennines Mountains run south from the western end of the Alps down the peninsula.

-The country’s history dates back to 753 BC and spans more than 3,000 years.
+The country’s history dates back to 753 BC and spans over 3,000 years.
 It was established in Rome.
-Italy was the birthplace of ancient Greco-Roman culture, and the Renaissance was born in the 15th century.
+Italy was the birthplace of ancient Greco-Roman culture and Renaissance.
+It was the Italians who created Caesar, Galileo, and Columbus.

-Things to know about Italy:
+Things to Know About Italy:

 Despite being a relatively new country, Italy has a rich history and culture, officially united in 1861.

+So, what does Italy have a reputation for?
 Foods such as pasta and pizza, artwork like Michelangelo’s statue of David, and landmarks such as the Colosseum and famous mountain ranges are most tourist attractions.

 However, Italy’s culture has found its way into many modern films, art, and fashion.
 I’m referring to The Godfather, Gladiator, and Eat Pray Love, to name a few.